 Ready to try it for yourself?
 Read on to find out how to make this Traditional Cuban Flan recipe.

 I’ve put a lot of love into this post and recipe because of how much it means to me, so if you have any questions on what’s not working for you, please drop me I line, I promise to troubleshoot.
+This is a recipe that comes from the heart and I promise to help you make the most amazing flan ever.

 Traditional Cuban Flan recipe

-- 1 Can of Condensed milk
+- 1 14 oz Can of Sweetened Condensed milk

 - 3 egg yolks